Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Pagination.md

 # Pagination

 Pagination is a component for making navigation through multipage windows more user-friendly.
 It can be used to display the number of available pages and marking the currently viewed one.
-The following figure illustrates the use of simple pagination.
-It shows 5 available pages, of which the first one is currently displayed.
+The following figure illustrates the use of simple pagination with 5 available pages, of which the first one is displayed currently:

 ![Pagination](./media/Pagination.png)